danmbrown/city-of-whispers/Moves.md

 - Harm allies: What happens to them?
 - Cause collateral damage: What happens to buildings and property around you?
 - Trigger permanent side effect: How are you different?
+- Implicate your faction: How does this connect to them?

 ### Take a Big Risk
 When you do something dangerous, felonious, violent, or imprudent describe the what you fear might happen, mark Heat and roll + most relevant attribute.
 Outcomes should align with the fiction.
 You probably can’t defeat a trained warrior in one-on-one combat even if you roll a **10+**.